-During the year ended June 30, 2017, Lorenzo ISD participated in the TASB Risk Management Fund's (the Fund's) Property, Liability, and Auto Programs.
+During the year ended June 30, 2019, Lorenzo ISD participated in the TASB Risk Management Fund's (the Fund's) Auto, Liability, and Property Programs.
 These programs provide the District with coverage for auto liability, auto physical damage, legal liability, privacy & information security, and property.

-These Funds were created and are operated under the provisions of the Interlocal Cooperation Act, Chapter 791 of the Texas Government Code.
-All members participating in the Funds execute Interlocal Agreements that define the responsibilities of the parties.
+The Fund was created and is operated under the provisions of the Interlocal Cooperation Act, Chapter 791 of the Texas Government Code.
+All members participating in the Fund execute Interlocal Agreements that define the responsibilities of the parties.

-The Funds purchase stop-loss coverage for protection against catastrophic and larger than anticipated claims for the Property Program, Liability Program, and Auto Program.
+The Fund purchases stop-loss coverage for protection against catastrophic and larger than anticipated claims for its Auto, Liability and Property programs.
 The terms and limits of the stop-loss program vary by line of coverage.
 The Fund uses the services of an independent actuary to determine the adequacy of reserves and fully funds those reserves.
-For the year ended June 30, 2017, the funds anticipate Lorenzo ISD has no additional liability beyond the contractual obligations for payment of contributions.
+For the year ended June 30, 2019, the Fund anticipates that Lorenzo ISD has no additional liability beyond the contractual obligations for payment of contributions.